SAF Book and Claim: Sustainable Aviation Fuel & Claim Explained

 The SAF buyer retires the certificates from the registry, to avoid double counting or fraud.
 The retirement of the certificates is verified by the registry operator and the certification scheme, and is recorded in a public database, such as the ICAO CORSIA Eligible Emissions Unit Database or the RSB Certificate Database.

-Quantifying the Benefits of Book and Claim for SAF
+What Measurable Benefits Does Book & Claim Deliver for SAF Deployment?

 Given that SAF fuel is currently produced in limited volumes and a select few global locations, optimizing the sustainability of its supply chain is paramount.
 By integrating SAF fuel aviation into the fuel system at airports near production facilities, the supply chain’s greenhouse gas emissions are significantly reduced.